Ethylia/minishell/README.md

 .PATH resolution

-.completion in current directory and PATH
+.tab completion and wildcards in current directory and PATH

 .|, <, >, <<, >>, &&, ||, ()